bosch-io/iot-things-examples/octopus-hub-things-example/README.md

     * [ArduinoJson library](https://github.com/bblanchon/ArduinoJson)
 4. Edit the file `${ArduinoDirectory}/libraries/pubsubclient/src/PubSubClient.h` and set the MQTT_MAX_PACKET_SIZE
 to 2048.
 This is required because the size of our MQTT messages sent using the PubSubClient library have to fit into an array of this size.
+Unfortunately we can't define MQTT_MAX_PACKET_SIZE in our sources because of the way Arduino IDE compiles.

 With this setup, you can run our example that demonstrates how to retrieve the sensor values of your board.
 Open `src/main/octopus/octopus-sensor-only/octopus-sensor-only.ino` in Arduino IDE and upload it to your